29 April, 2020

 These include nine countries that the State Department designated as CPCs in December 2019 - Myanmar, China, Eritrea, Iran, North Korea, Pakistan, Saudi Arabia, Tajikistan and Turkmenistan - as well as five others - India, Nigeria, Russia, Syria, and Vietnam

 However, two of the nine members have expressed their dissent over the USCIRF recommendation to place India in the CPC.

 Established by the US Government in 1998 after the inaction of the International Religious Freedom Act, the recommendations of USCIRF are non-binding to the State Department.

 “India took a sharp downward turn in 2019,” the commission noted in its report, which included specific concerns about

 The USCIRF alleged that during 2019, discriminatory policies, inflammatory rhetoric, and tolerance for violence against minorities at the national, state and local level increased the climate of fear among non-Hindu communities.

 The report also ,mentioned about communal riots in Delhi in February 2020, alleging that there were reports of Delhi police, operating under the Home Ministry's authority, failing to halt attacks and even directly participating in the violence.

 The USCIRF 2020 report makes a specific mention of Home Minister Amit Shah, for not taking what it deemed as sufficient action to stop cases of mob lynching in the country, and for referring to migrants as “termites”.
-In December 2019, the USCIRF had also asked the U.S. government to consider sanctions against Mr. Shah and “other principal leadership”
+In December 2019, the USCIRF also asked the U.S. government to consider sanctions against Mr. Shah and “other principal leadership”

-Recommendations made by USCIRF to state department
+Recommendations made by USCIRF to the state department

 The USCIRF recommended to the State Department to impose targeted sanctions on Indian government agencies and officials responsible for severe violations of religious freedom.